Quick Introduction to HTML

 You can use comments to make a memo to yourself about why you coded something in some particular way, or to “comment out” a chunk of HTML code that you want to disable temporarily.

-Any text between the “begin comment” marker
+The browser completely ignores any text between the “begin comment”

 <!--